Release notes

 Improved: Suggestions for organizations based on search term

-As you type, suggestions for organizations appear below the search bar.
-Clicking a suggestion automatically completes the search term.
+As you type, suggestions of organizations you might be searching for appear below the search bar.
+Clicking on a suggestion automatically completes the search term.

 Improved: Easier navigation to all algorithm descriptions

-Above the search bar, you can click on the total number of algorithms.
-Clicking this will take you directly to an overview of all published algorithm descriptions.
+Above the search bar, the total number of algorithms is clickable.
+Clicking on this takes you directly to the overview of all published algorithm descriptions.

 Improved: All selection filters can be cleared at once